What is the Pupil Premium Grant?

 - Enjoyment of school

-The impact of strategically targeting the pupil premium budget on the specific needs of the group:
+The impact of strategically targeting the pupil premium budget on the specific needs of the PP group is:

 - The majority of PPG pupils have made at least good progress across all year groups against pre-arranged targets.

-- PPG pupils are motivated to complete their work
+- PPG pupils are aspirational and motivated to complete their learning tasks.

-- There is a diminishing difference between PPG and non PPG students in the majority of cases
+- There is a diminishing difference between PPG pupils and non-PPG pupils in the majority of cases.

-- The large majority of PPG read at home regularly with the very large majority feeling supported at home with their school work.
+- The large majority of PPG pupils read at home regularly and feel supported at home with their school learning.

-- All pupil premium grant pupils attend a school club and experience success, engage positively with peers and behave well.
+- All PPG pupils attend a school club and experience success, engage positively with beers and behave pro-socially.

-- The attendance of the vast majority of PPG pupils is at least average or above.
+- The attendance of the vast majority of PPG pupils is at least average, if not above.

-- All PPG pupils have responsibilities around school to develop reliability, responsibility and routines.
+- All PPG pupils have responsibilities around school to develop the skills of reliability, responsibility and managing routines.

-- Almost all PPG pupils feel it good to have new challenges.
+- Almost all PPG pupils embrace new opportunities.

-Reviews of pupil premium strategy take place termly by the head teacher and deputy head teacher and are monitored by the full governing body.
+Reviews of PPG strategy take place termly by the head teacher and deputy head teacher and are monitored by the full governing body.
 Detailed PPG Reports are available below.